How to Speed up Elementor & Divi: Top Optimizations Plugins

 Improve TTFB (time to first byte)

-Delay, Defer or Remove Unused Javascript
+Optimize or Remove Unused Javascript

-Elementor loads all their Javascript libraries even on pages not using the widgets, you can use Asset Cleanup or Perfmatters to remove these unused Javascript from loading on pages where it isn’t necessary.
+Elementor loads all their Javascript libraries even on pages not using the widgets.
+You can use Asset Cleanup or Perfmatters to remove these unused Javascript from loading on pages where it isn’t necessary.
 Loading non-essential Javascript deferred or delayed is a good practice.

 Elementor, Divi, and other page builders load a lot of Javascript to make their features work.
-But the issue isn’t how much Javascript they load, but how, which makes the loading slow.
+But the issue may not be how much Javascript they load, but how, which makes the loading slow.
+This is evident when comparing the Core Web Vitals LCP of other themes that load the same amount of Javascript.

 Use their newest features